nus-cs2103-AY1920S2/duke/docs/README.md

 2. Download the latest jar file to your local computer

-3. Run the application in your terminal by command: `java -jar PATH_OF_DDDUKE` or double click the jar file.
+3. Run the application in your terminal by command: `java -jar PATH_OF_DDDUKE`.

    If you run correctly, you will see this page: